 The RCPA offices are located in the heritage listed, Durham Hall in Surry Hills, Sydney.
 It is a not-for-profit organisation which is governed by its Board of Directors.
-The College’s current President is Dr Michael Dray, CEO is Dr Debra Graves and DCEO is Dr Helen Freeborn.
+The College’s current President is Dr Lawrence Bott, CEO is Dr Debra Graves and DCEO is Dr Helen Freeborn.
 The College management team consists of some 40 staff members who administer all aspects of the running of the College.

 The various areas of this site cover: the College structure and its committees; training requirements for a career in pathology and the various disciplines of pathology on offer; and College publications and pathology in the news.
 It also provides information about continuing education, major events, College policies, documents and publications.